 But of course how we treat our body matters

 Practice the positives to beat back the negatives

-Two reasons: 1) We must bring out best selves to this world-changing work, and as a movement, self-care isn't our strong suit.
-2) Supporting each other on physical and mental health opportunities at work can build stronger teams.
+Two reasons: 1) We must bring out best selves to this world-changing work, the corporate world gets it, why don't nonprofits?
+2) Supporting physical and mental health at work builds better teams.

 ...we need to deal with stress better.
 We are all humans, with bodies, and emotions, and a nervous system, and a need for food and sleep.